KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

    - Description: Enables developers to add interactivity, behavior, and functionality to web pages.

 ## 2. Analysis/ Reflection of Business Issues
+1. Business Objectives:  Our main goal is to develop a user-friendly mortgage calculator for individuals.
+This tool will help them accurately estimate their mortgage payments based on factors like loan amount, interest rate, and loan term.
+2. Business Processes: Our software will simplify the process of estimating mortgage payments.
+Users will be able to input their loan details, and the software will automatically calculate and present the results clearly.
+3. Regulatory and Compliance Requirements: Since the software is for individual use, it doesn't fall under specific financial regulations.
+4. Risk Analysis: TThere are some technical risks due to our team's limited experience, but we can manage these with guidance from our lecture.
+Limited resources and time pose business risks, so we need to make sure to meet the declines.
+5. Reflection on Business Issues: Our project aligns well with our team's capabilities.
+Guidance from our instructor will help us overcome challenges.
+We're focusing on creating value for individual users without unnecessary complexity.
+6. Recommendations: Prioritize simplicity and usability.
+Maintain regular communication with our lecture for guidance.
+Break the project into manageable tasks with realistic milestones for tracking progress.

 ## 3. Key areas of software application issues